 Do not touch foil insulation without turning off the power at the mains first as there is an electrocution risk.
 If you have any doubts, contact a qualified electrician.
-If you choose to remove foil insulation, hire a qualified professional.
+If you need to remove foil insulation, hire a qualified professional.

 - Ban on installing or repairing foil insulation in residential buildings